certicom/NetworkLibrary/NetworkLibrary/ReadMe.md

  - Nice and simple way to not send data to all clients (In the anti cheat way)
  - Data transmission / reception per seconde
  - Thread for sending files
+ - Client function that return the current percentage of syncronization to allow making a loading bar

 ------------------------------------------------------------------------------------------------------------------------